Watch Dogs: Legion interview — Recruiting the right crew in Ubisoft’s hacking game

 Crooks: A lot of the more exotic characters, we attach them to something called Borough Uprising, which is the idea that each borough of London has resistance activities that you can do.
 Those activities free that borough from the oppression of Albion.
 It changes the major landmarks and makes everyone in that borough easier to recruit.
 As a reward from that, we’ll throw a more interesting or exotic character.
 As you complete and liberate the boroughs, you can find exotic characters.
 Also, there are combinations of characters and interesting stacks of abilities that are hidden around in the world.
 Maybe you won’t get those through the Borough Uprising.
 The idea is, we encourage the player to explore so they can find the most interesting characters.

 One thing I love about the game is that when I play, I find things that surprise me all the time, things I didn’t realize they were combined.
-It can create some super cool and interesting characters.
+It can create some super-cool and interesting characters.
 I mentioned the gun-toting grandma with the hiccups.
 Trying to complete a mission with that character — if anything, it’s a great thing to stream and have friends watch while you play.
 Those characters are massively rewarding to find and play.

 GamesBeat: If I need to get into a construction site, then, it’s probably a good idea to go to that site and start looking around for construction workers to recruit.